thedaviddias/bfdes.in/posts/hello-world.md

 For those unfamiliar with web programming, there are currently three distinct ways to create websites:

 1. Serve a directory of HTML, CSS and images using a webserver like [NGiNX](https://www.nginx.com) or [IIS](https://www.iis.net).
-Typically programs called static site generators, such as [Jekyll](https://jekyllrb.com), are used to generate resources from markup.
+Typically programs called static site generators, such as [Jekyll](https://jekyllrb.com), are used to generate resources from intermediate markup.
 Rarely is it necessary to write HTML by hand.

 2. Use an MVC framework like [Django](https://www.djangoproject.com) to serve pages generated dynamically from templates.
 Requests contain query or payload data to interact with the database and populate templates.